bfisher-bah/BAH-Agentic-AI-Capstone/CAPSTONE_PROJECT_PLAN.md

 ## Next Steps

-**All core features are implemented.** The agent can now:
+**🎉 ALL FEATURES IMPLEMENTED!** The agent can now:
-- Classify tickets into categories
+- Classify tickets into 8 categories
-- Assign priority levels
+- Assign priority levels (High/Medium/Low)
 - Extract or generate serial numbers
+- Detect missing information and request it from customers
+- Check escalation criteria and escalate to human agents when needed
 - Use RAG to generate troubleshooting responses from support documentation
-- Post responses to tickets
+- Post all responses to tickets via API
 - Run in batch mode or real-time WebSocket mode

 ### Completed